 Micropigmentation—sometimes referred to as "permanent make-up"— is a technique in which minute, metabolically inert pigment granules are implanted below the epidermis for cosmetic and/or corrective enhancement.
 This ancient Asian beautification practice has gained popularity around the world.
 Micropigmentation is used to enhance facial features like eyebrows, lashes and lips; to improve conditions like scarring and vitiligo (uneven pigmentation); or to reconstruct the nipple/areola breast area.

-Typically, two treatments are needed, one or more weeks apart.
+Typically, two treatments are needed, four weeks apart.
 Needles penetrate the skin a few millimeters, in what is basically a tattooing process.

 No downtime and resumption of most normal activities within 24 hours for majority of patients.

 The pigments used are made from safe, generally non-reactive compounds approved by the FDA.